FunctionLab/asd-pheno-classes/README.md

   2) Execute `PhenotypeClasses/GFMM.py` to train and apply the model to the probands by phenotypes matrix, and obtain a label for each proband.
 Please allow some time for this script to run - we train 200 models with different initializations, but this should not take more than a couple of hours to run.
 This script produces:

       - A file with phenotypes and proband labels in `PhenotypeClasses/data/`.

+          - ***Please note that in our analyses, class IDs correspond as follows: 0 -> Moderate challenges, 1 -> Broadly affected, 2 -> Social/behavioral, 3 -> Mixed ASD with DD.
+Class ID assignment is arbitrary and therefore, any trained model is likely to assign IDs in a different order.

       - A pie chart of class proportions (in `PhenotypeClasses/figures/`).